The famed Friar’s Tavern was located at 279 to 283 Yonge St (at Dundas Square on the southeast corner) in downtown Toronto.

 The micro-museum is packed with incredible artifacts mainly from 1950’s and 1960’s Yonge Street music scene.
 Along with an interactive display, visitors to the museum will find a wall of drum kits featuring the names of the musicians that made what’s known today as the “Toronto Sound”.
-The music time capsule has a Domenic Troiano’s (from the band Mandala) 1963 Fender Telecaster and his rainbow-striped jacket along with reproduced album covers, Sam the Record Man items and much more on display.
+The music time capsule has a Domenic Troiano’s (from the band Mandala) 1963 Fender Telecaster and his rainbow-striped jacket, reproduced album covers, Sam the Record Man items and much more.
 There are also many once-ubiquitous keepsakes like matchbooks, swizzle sticks and coasters from the one-time clubs, taverns and hotels that dotted Yonge St many years ago.

 The music lives on at Friar’s Music Museum and admission is free.

 Did You Know?

 - David Clayton-Thomas later became the lead singer of jazz-rock band, Blood, Sweat & Tears.